yuzhang1226/ecommerce-project/README.md

 - **Steps:**
 - Go to a product details page.
 - Click on the "Add to Cart" button.
-- Check if the cart icon shows the correct number of items.
 - Navigate to the cart page.
-- **Expected Result:** The product should be added to the cart, and the cart should reflect the correct item count.
+- **Expected Result:** The product should be added to the cart page.
 ### Test Case 3: View Shopping Cart
 - **Description:** Verify that the shopping cart displays the correct items and total price.
 - **Steps:**
-- Click on the cart icon to go to the shopping cart page.
+- Click the cart page.
-- Ensure that the products added to the cart are listed with their correct name, quantity, and price.
+- Ensure that the products added to the cart are listed with their correct name and price.
 - Check that the total price is calculated correctly.
 - **Expected Result:** The cart should list all added products with the correct total price.
 ### Test Case 4: Update Product Quantity in Cart